 - When does memento need to be order to receive it prior to event date?

 How will you arrange your room

-Decide how you want tables and chairs arranged.
-Sketches of detailed layouts should be sent to Campus Events at least one week before your event.
+University Events will assist you with your room set-up.
+They can provide expert guidance on how to arrange tables and chairs.
+Sketches of detailed layouts should be sent to University Events at least two weeks before your event.

 - Determine the types of tables and how many of each you will need.
 Table types include:

 6 ft. tables